eForms Logo

 New Hampshire Postnuptial Agreement

-A New Hampshire postnuptial agreement is a legal document that sets out the rights and obligations of the spouses in a marriage should the marriage end in divorce or death.
-This is similar to a prenuptial agreement, commonly called a “prenup,” except that a married couple signs it after they’ve married instead of before.
-Postnuptial agreements can be valuable estate planning tools because they typically precede a state’s property distribution laws in divorce proceedings.
+A New Hampshire postnuptial agreement is a legal document that sets out the rights and obligations of spouses in a marriage should the marriage end.
+This is similar to a prenuptial agreement except that a married couple signs after they've married instead of before.

 Laws